Create a professional CV now!

 [Dates of Employment]

 Create up to six bullet points under each subheading thus created.
-Resist the temptation to simply list duties and responsibilities in these bullet points.
+Resist the temptation to list your regular duties and responsibilities.
 Instead, make each point a description of one of your nursing achievements.
 An achievement is something measurable and quantified.
 For example, ‘inserted cannulas’ becomes ‘inserted more than 100 cannulas without serious incident’.

-You can use something like a PAR (Problem, Action, Result) formula, CAR (Context, Action, Result) formula or STAR method to help structure your bullet points.
-Start each point with a dynamic verb like ‘created’, ‘ensured’ or ‘helped’.
-It’s totally fine to estimate numbers but keep it realistic and justifiable.
+You can use a PAR (Problem, Action, Result) formula, CAR (Context, Action, Result) formula, or STAR method to help structure your bullet points.
+Start each point with a dynamic verb like ‘created,’ ‘ensured,’ or ‘helped.’
+Estimating numbers is fine, but keep it realistic and justifiable.

-If you’re writing a nursing CV without any RN experience, then focus on the volunteer, placement, and other work you did before becoming a Registered Nurse.
-It all very much counts, and regardless of how you became an RN, you would have accumulated a lot of this experience.
+If you’re writing a nursing CV without any experience, then focus on the volunteer, placement, and other work you did before becoming a Registered Nurse.
+It all very much counts, and regardless of how you became an RN, you would have accumulated much of this experience.

 Ward Nurse